Delphi & Meteora: Grecian Treasures Cruise Tour

 Athens, Greece

-Return to Athens late in the afternoon to overnight at the St. George Lycabettus Hotel, passing the heroic monument of Leonidas at Thermopylae.
-The evening is at your leisure.<br />
+Return to Athens late in the afternoon to overnight at hotel, passing the heroic monument of Leonidas at Thermopylae.
+The evening is at your leisure.

 Please note: Both ladies and gentlemen should be modestly dressed for these visits - ladies must wear skirts covering their knees, no trousers, and gentlemen should wear long trousers.
 Both must cover their shoulders.